jblomo/oddjob/README.md

 in [outputdir]/odd/part-00000 will be written 25,5

-### oddjob.MultipleJSONOutputFormat - Writes to the files specified by the first element in the key.
+### oddjob.MultipleJSONOutputFormat - Writes to the directories specified by the first element in the key.
 The output key of your job must be a JSON formatted array.
 The first element will be used as the subdirectory, and the second element will be used for key written to the file.